sidharthsunilkumar/custom-meal-calorie-tracker-app/Readme.md

 ## Overview

 The app allows you to create custom meals and define their nutrition.
-After which, you can add the meals with the consumed quantity to track your calorie and nutrition.
-You can set your goals as well as see generate reports to see your avergage nutrition and calorie intake.
+After which, you can add the meals with the consumed quantity to track your calories and nutrition.
+You can set your goals and then generate reports to see your average calorie and nutrition intake.

-# To create an expo app
+## To create an expo app

 1. Install the Expo CLI globally by running the command:
 ```